eraybasar/pesdk-docs/_guides/ios/v7/introduction/getting_started.md

 The license is digitally signed so it can not be altered without becoming invalid.
 Our sample app comes with its own license, so you can try that right away.
-To try our SDK in your own app, you need to request a trial license because a license is bound to a bundle identifier.
+To try our SDK in your own app, you'll have to request a trial license because a license is bound to a bundle identifier.
 You can request a demo license at [https://www.photoeditorsdk.com/pricing](https://www.photoeditorsdk.com/pricing).

-Once you have the license file it can be used to unlock the view controller.
+Once you retrieved the license file it can be used to unlock the view controller.
-The following example demonstrates the unlock the SDK.
+The following example demonstrates how to unlock the SDK.

 ## Add Import Statement
-You need to add an import statement like this:
+You have to add an import statement like this:

 ```swift
 import PhotoEditorSDK